su2code/su2code.github.io/_docs/Theory.md

 where $$\rho$$ is the fluid density, $$\bar{v}=\left\lbrace u, v, w \right\rbrace^\mathsf{T}$$ $$\in$$ $$\mathbb{R}^3$$ is the flow speed in Cartesian system of reference, $$E$$ is the total energy per unit mass, $$p$$ is the static pressure, and $$T$$ is the temperature.
 Assuming a perfect gas with a ratio of specific heats $$\gamma$$ and gas constant $$R$$, one can close the system by determining pressure from $$p = (\gamma-1) \rho \left [ E - 0.5(\bar{v} \cdot \bar{v} ) \right ]$$ and temperature from the ideal gas equation of state $$T = p/(\rho R)$$.

-Within the `EULER` solverss, we discretize the equations in space using a finite volume method (FVM) with a standard edge-based data structure on a dual grid with vertex-based schemes.
+Within the `EULER` solvers, we discretize the equations in space using a finite volume method (FVM) with a standard edge-based data structure on a dual grid with vertex-based schemes.
 The convective and viscous fluxes are evaluated at the midpoint of an edge.
 In the `FEM_EULER` solver, we discretize the equations in space with a nodal Discontinuous Galerkin (DG) finite element method (FEM) with high-order (> 2nd-order) capability.

 ---